Liverpool are continuing to break records this season and many fans are already calling them the greatest English club side in history.

 This was the second of three consecutive league titles and they’d make it to the Champions League final twice more in the following three years.

 It was actually quite a slow start to that middle season, though.
 Lacklustre draws with Reading and Portsmouth were followed by a 1-0 defeat in the Manchester derby.
-They soon turned things around with 14 wins from the next 17, but still sat second on New Year’s Day with 45 points from 20 games.
+They soon turned things around with 19 wins from the next 24, but still sat second at the end of February with 61 points from 27 games.

-Pep Guardiola’s steamrolling Manchester City side that recorded a record 100 point total in the 2017-18 season had the same points tally as Liverpool after 20 games – 19 wins and one draw, having gone on an unprecedented 18-match winning streak from August until New Year’s Eve.
+Pep Guardiola’s steamrolling Manchester City side that recorded a record 100 point total in the 2017-18 season had seven points less than this Liverpool side after 27 games.

-The League Cup would follow, and they’d win 14 of their final 18 league games, but they couldn’t remain unbeaten with defeats to Liverpool and United.
-They also went out of the FA Cup with a 1-0 defeat to Wigan and the Champions League after being beaten home and away by Jurgen Klopp’s Reds home and away in the quarters.
+The League Cup would follow, and they’d win nine of their final 11 league games.
+However, they went out of the FA Cup with a 1-0 defeat to Wigan and were beaten home and away by Jurgen Klopp’s Reds in the Champions League quarter-finals.